Matt52/bayesian-testing/README.md

 test.add_variant_data("A", data_a)
 # test.add_variant_data("B", data_b)

-# alternatively, variant can be also added using aggregated data:
+# alternatively, variant can be also added using aggregated data
-# (looks more complicated but for large data it can be quite handy to move around only these sums)
+# (looks more complicated, but it can be quite handy for a large data):
 test.add_variant_data_agg(
     name="B",
     totals=len(data_b),